 News

 The Palais de Danse, Barbara Hepworth's second studio in St Ives, Cornwall, is to be refurbished by Adam Khan Architects.
 The Palais was given to Tate by members of the Hepworth family in 2015.
-It is hoped that, following restoration and renovation work, the Palais will be brought back into public use as part of the Barbara Hepworth Museum and with community and learning functions.
+Following restoration and renovation work, the Palais will be brought back into public use as part of the Barbara Hepworth Museum and with community and learning functions.

 The first one-person exhibition of Hepworth's work in Australia was on view at the Heide Museum of Modern Art, Melbourne, between November 2022 and March 2023.